jtlemon/drill_controller/mega_shield/checklist.md

 - [X] Run footprint assignment tool for all components.
 - [ ] Run ERC on schematics.
 - [ ] Bulk edit all components to ensure JLCPCB number assignment.
+- [ ] Find substitute Connectors that are in stock.
+- [ ] Create Net classes.
+- [ ] Assign Net classes.
-- [ ]
+- [ ] Setup PCB constraints for JLCPCB manufacturing.

+## PCB design requirements

+**Questions:**

+- What are the maximum allowable dimensions of the board?
+- What is the needed mounting hole diameters?
+- How many mounting holes are needed?

 ## Power Protection

-Anywhere the 5V/36V lines may iteract will be electrically isolated.

-All digitals outputs need to be electricaly isolated and current limited.
+All digitals outputs need to be electrically isolated and current limited.
 All digital inputs need to be electrically isolated.

 ## servo interface

-The servo interface takes in a +36v and +5v supply line.

 All the interfaces need to have opto-isolators and be fused or protected against short circuit conditions as well as over-voltage/current.